AriAlas/ml-comparing-classifiers/README.md

 - Certain job categories were less responsive.
 Customers working as entrepreneurs, in services, or in blue-collar occupations were less likely to subscribe, suggesting the need for tailored messaging or alternative products for these segments.

-- Long gaps since last contact (pdays) hurt performance A higher number of days since last contact correlated negatively with conversions, reinforcing the value of timely follow-ups in marketing.
+- Long gaps since last contact (pdays) hurt performance.
+A higher number of days since last contact correlated negatively with conversions, reinforcing the value of timely follow-ups in marketing.